miknab/EuclidEmulator/README.md

 `GetPnonlin.py`<br/>
 `example.sh`<br/>

 `EuclidRef_Class.ini` is a CLASS parameter file specifying the relevant parameters for the Euclid reference cosmology.
-REMARK: \Omega_{rad} is uniquely determined by the CMB temperature.
+REMARK: &‌#937_{rad} is uniquely determined by the CMB temperature.
 Since \Omega_{rad} was fixed for all cosmologies in the experimental design (cf. reference paper by Knabenhans et al., 2018; submitted), it must not be changed.
 Notice further, that the parameter A_s has to be chosen in accordance to the Emulator input parameter \sigma_8.

 The python script `GetPnonlin.py`